marty-oehme/nightjet-price-notifier/README.md

 5. Support more notification channels.
 This should be self-explanatory, and could probably be pretty easily be improved with a library like [apprise](https://github.com/caronc/apprise?tab=readme-ov-file#developer-api-usage).

+6. Support simple stdout responses.
+We always dump to csv files for the price queries currently, this definitely needs to change.